Create a New Single User Image

 with the name of your image.

-Familiarize yourself with pull requests and repo2docker , and create a fork of the datahub staging branch.
+Familiarize yourself with pull requests and repo2docker, and create a fork of the datahub staging branch.

-- Test the changes locally using
+Test the image locally using

 repo2docker

-Commit and push your changes to your fork of the image repo, and create a new pull request at https://github.com/berkeley-dsep-infra/
+.Commit and push your changes to your fork of the image repo, and create a new pull request at https://github.com/berkeley-dsep-infra/

 .
 After the build passes, merge your PR in to